Email campaign delivery

 - Use segmentation to filter out customer email addresses that haven't been opening your messages.

 - Consider unsubscribing customers that were added long ago and have never made a purchase.

 Emails stopped delivering

-The delivery system might stop delivering an email message if subscriber engagement is low or if there are other negative performance indicators to protect your sender reputation and to ensure that future email messages are delivered.
+The delivery system might stop delivering an email campaign when subscriber engagement is low, or when there are other negative performance indicators, such as a high number of your subscribers marking your email as spam.
+This safeguard is in place to protect your sender reputation and to ensure that future email messages are delivered.

 Improving your delivery metrics